Insights: Article

 The choice between custom and off-the-shelf cloud solutions isn’t black and white.
 When making the decision, consider these key factors:

-• Budget: If you’re operating on a tight budget and need a solution immediately, off-the-shelf might be the way to go.
+• Budget: If you’re operating on a tight budget and need a solution immediately, off-the-shelf might be the best option.
+Unique requirements: Custom could be worth the investment if your business has specific needs that generic software doesn’t address.

-• Long-term vision: Think about where your business is headed.
+• Long-term vision: Consider your business’s future.
 If rapid scaling or pivoting is on the horizon, a flexible custom solution might be beneficial.

-• Technical expertise: If you have an in-house IT team capable of maintaining and tweaking a custom solution, it can be a viable option.
+• Technical expertise: This option can be viable if you have an in-house IT team capable of maintaining and tweaking a custom solution.
 If not, the simplicity of an off-the-shelf product could be preferable.

 Want to find out more?
 Contact us to speak about your cloud requirements.